-The Department also disagrees with commenters that asserted that the 2004 rule fully account for the move to the standard duties test.
+The Department also disagrees with commenters that asserted that the 2004 rule fully account does not the move to the standard duties test.
 Because the 2004 rule did not fully account for the lessened overtime protection for employees who would have been nonexempt under an updated long test (as just described), it created a group of employees with lessened protection under the standard test-those who earned between the long and short test salary levels.
 These employees were traditionally nonexempt because they failed the long duties test, but were exempt under the 2004 rule because they passed the more lenient standard duties test.
 209 By setting the standard salary level equivalent to the long test salary, the 2004 rule in effect created a group of employees who bore the impact of the change from the two-test to the one-test system. iv.
 Selecting the Salary Level Methodology

 In its NPRM, the Department explained that fully restoring the salary level's screening function and accounting for the move to a one-test system supported setting the salary level at the 35th percentile of full-time salaried worker earnings in the lowest-wage Census Region (the South)-resulting in a proposed salary level of \$1,059 per week.
-Commenters provided
+Commenters provided competing views on this proposed increase.
+Employers and employer representatives that